 Another thing you should be prepared for, and this is throughout Central and South America is armed police boarding the bus to check ID’s of passengers.
 This is more aimed at locals that shouldn’t be on the bus the police largely ignore the travelers but there might be the odd time they check yours too.

-‘Colectivos‘ – Mini-vans that wait until the are filled up and run certain routes.
+- ‘Colectivos‘ – Mini-vans that wait until they are filled up and run certain routes.

-Taxi – Expensive and not always metered (If not on the meter negotiate price before getting in.)
+- Taxi – Expensive and not always metered (If not on the meter negotiate the price before getting in.)

-Renting cars – Is possible if you have an international licence.
-Just be careful for crazy Mexican drivers.
+- Renting cars – Is possible if you have an international license.
+Just be careful with crazy Mexican drivers

-- Hostels – Mix of dorm and private rooms, range from quite to party hostels – great social hubs to meet other backpackers.
+- Hostels – Mix of dorms and private rooms, range from quite to party hostels – great social hubs to meet other backpackers.

 - Budget hotels – Reasonably priced but not always in the best condition.